Introduction

 This is only used if the device is monitoring (snooping) on other devices.

+The indipydriver package also includes an IPyServer class.
 Having created an instance of your IPyDriver subclass, you would serve this, and any other drivers with an IPyServer object:

-server = IPyServer([driver], host="localhost", port=7624, maxconnections=5)
+server = IPyServer(*drivers, host="localhost", port=7624, maxconnections=5)